top of page

 MEDIA JOBS: Freelance Opportunities

-Below is a list of opportunities for freelancers.
-These can be shifts at organisations (casual work) or cover roles and even some pitching invitations.
-If you work in a team that needs freelance cover then drop us a line to share your opportunity here To hear about new jobs as they drop - follow our Whatsapp Channel: https://whatsapp.com/channel/0029Vb1iknl8fewtgb5bPU0X Channel Manager - Sun News Video (Casual) CD: 01/03 Freelance Scriptwriter , Narrative True Crime Podcast
+These opportunities can be shifts at organisations (casual work) or cover roles and even some pitching invitations.
+Some adverts can stay open continually and therefore may not be being checked at this time.
+If you work in a team that needs freelance cover then drop me a line to share your opportunity here.
+To see new jobs as they drop - follow our Whatsapp Channel Studio Researcher Talent Pool - BBC The One Show, London CD: 21/09 Hourly Paid Golf Social Media & Content Manag

 david003464